Experience Management

 Customer Satisfaction (CSAT)

 The CSAT score is measured on a scale of 1 to 5.
-Surveys from a CSAT platform can be customised to make use of visual rating scales, such as stars or smileys, rather than the typical numeric scales.
+Surveys from a CSAT platform can be customised to make use of visual rating scales, such as stars or emojis, rather than the typical numeric scales.
 This could make the survey more engaging for participants.
+CSAT asks the question:

 How would you rate your experience with our company?